Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Consider determining optimal laser cutter settings for your material of choice prior to running this activity with your learners.

-Cutting almost all the way through the material but not quite allows you to remove the entire piece from the printing bed between files.
-Learners can then finish “punching out’ their pieces back at their stations.
+Cutting almost, but not quite, all the way through the material allows you to remove the entire piece from the printing bed between files.
+Learners can then finish “punching out” their pieces back at their stations.

 Short on time?
 Pre-design or pre-cut test pieces for learners to use to determine the optimal slot width for their designs.